aerobase/unifiedpush-server/README.md

 Try this if the build fails e.g. after `bower.json` or `package.json` modifications to make sure no cache is playing with you.

-## Releasing the AeroBase UnifiedPush Server
+## Releasing the Aerobase UnifiedPush Server

 The content of the [Release Process](https://github.com/aerogear/collateral/wiki/Release-Process-(Java)) is valid for this project as well.
 However, to build the `distribution` bundle, you need to include these profiles: